saliWd/distance/ProjectNotes.md

 ## SwimMeter App
-based on: [simple ble scanner](https://github.com/lorenzofelletti/SimpleBleScanner)
+based on: [simple ble scanner](https://github.com/lorenzofelletti/SimpleBleScanner) do I need to use the altbeacon IP? implementation on https://github.com/davidgyoung/android-beacon-library-reference-kotlin/blob/master/app/src/main/java/org/altbeacon/beaconreference/MainActivity.kt
+Seems to have very useful features, like distance calculation with moving average etc. -> TODO: go for it.
 1. implemented features
    1. searches for eddystone BT beacons and unnamed BT devices. displayed seperately
    1. BT search works according to android guidelines (asks for location permission etc.)